luisdiasdev/rmm-services-server-app/README.md

 ## Description

-This project aims to build a simple REST API to manage a Remote Monitoring and Management tool.
+This project aims to build a simple REST API for a Remote Monitoring and Management tool.

 ## Usage